• Skip to primary navigation

 Arribadas

-The best time to come see the turtles on shore is during arribadas (synchronized mass gathering of turtles).
+The best time to see nesting turtles is during arribadas (synchronized mass gathering of turtles).
 It is appropriately named because during this period of time (usually the last quarter moon in rainy season) sees up to tens of thousands of turtles coming to the beach to nest at once.
 They come 24/7, even during the day!

 Costa Rica Sloths

-I bet seeing a sloth is on your bucketlist for Costa Rica am I right?
 Sloths are the most popular animal in Costa Rica.
 Everyone wants to see a sloth when they visit Costa Rica!
-However, they are hard to see because they camouflage extremely well and are not found in all parts of the country.
+However, they can be hard to see because they camouflage extremely well and are not found in all parts of the country.

 There are two species of sloths in Costa Rica: the two and three fingered sloth.